antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This design review discusses the creation of an LLM graph, a tool for orchestrating and managing asynchronous calls to LLMs, supporting complex workflows.
-The LLM graph allows for chaining LLM functions, which can be templates or code, and includes features like conditional execution and list processing.
-The review also covers the syntax, including the use of "LLM function" for LLM calls, "node function" for code, and "test function" for conditional logic within the graph.
+# This language design review introduces LLM graphs, which orchestrate calls to LLMs for complex workflows, including asynchronous execution.
+LLM graphs use nodes containing prompts or code (node functions) that can depend on each other, with inputs and outputs managed through associations.
+The design includes features like listable templates and conditional execution, and it aims to provide a powerful, yet simple, way to build agentic workflows.
 ```

 Get the transcript as a dataset: